-What are the penalties if my IR35 status is wrong?
+What are the IR35 penalties?

 Now the PAYE breakdown on this (roughly) is:

 The total liability per contractor based on the above example is £678.14 per week.
 I don’t need to multiply that number by 100 and then by six months for you to understand that the risk is high.
 Let’s also not forget that HMRC can levy an additional penalty and interest on these payments if there is IR35 non-compliance.
 Penalties can be up to 100% of the amount owed, yes that means you may have to pay double the amount per contractor, one amount for correcting taxes and another penalty for NI.